mmancip/TiledViz/README.md

 With TiledViz, you can use secure connection to watch remote VNC streams from computing machine and metadata for each element of ensemble from a database.

 On host, the job is TiledViz Secure (TVSecure.py).
+It is a secured scheduler of web micro-services.
 Flask is running inside TVSecure then you don't need to run its docker container mannually.